noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 9/10/2021 23:26 With this kind of torture many guys in united states have killed people shooting, because of simplicity of found a automatic gun.
 Francesca is saying: "why don't you buy a gun and come to search for me, you can go where my mother and shoot.
 Poor idiot, you're a marquees and you're involved in cocaine and human traffic."
 - 10/10/2021 03:00 **Francesca** and her band of idiot of the Ligurian racket and others mafias, follow to torture a citizens that only want to work because is victim of all the spanish penal code.
 Those morons think that utilizing electromagnetic weapons could induct him to suicide. **Good yacht mr.**
 - 10/10/2021 10:00 As usual wake with electroshock torture.
 Inside my body, always in the stomach and in the throat.
 As usual **Francesca** and **Andreu**.
 They never sleep.
 Drugs abuse have destroyed those people, from being, probably the twos, nobles now they are hangman.
+- 10/10/2021 15:23 **Aurora** screaming in my cell of exploitation but in other neural modulation, probably the one above the head of **Andreu** (the chief), is saying that I cannot work in my passion because I've got to die.
+Because I'm victim of human trade. **Aurora** is the son of an important physic of Genoa, is very common that this man have worked in him career in the development of this Nazi technology.
+What I've called "modern slavery".

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)